tavindev/steam-trade-offer-tracker/README.md

     partnerId: string;
     /** Items assets ids that should be in trade  */
     assetsIds: (string | string[])[];
+    /**
+     * Time since epoch in milliseconds when the trade was created
+     * If provided, steam trades created before that time will not be
+     * checked and compared to this trade.
+     */
+    createdAt?: number;
 }

 interface TradeRepositoryRequestConfig {